Kanhoji Angre: Naval strategy and resources

 Under the leadership of Kanhoji, the Maratha developed a naval base at Vijayadurg featuring dockyard facilities for building vessels, mounting guns, and making the ships seaworthy.
 Their naval fleet consisted of ten gurabs/grabs (warship) and fifty gallivats (warboat).
 A gallivat had a displacement lower than 120 tons, while a grab could go as high as 400 tons.
 Another ship type used was the Pal (Maratha Man-of-war), which was a cannon-armed, three-masted vessel.
 The grabs had broadsides of 6 and 9-pounder guns, and carried two 9 or 12-pounders on their main decks.
 These guns pointed forward through port-holes cut in the bulkheads.
 The gallivats were mostly armed with light swivel guns, but some also mounted six or eight cannons, either 2 or 4-pounders.
 These boats were propelled by forty to fifty oars.
 Even during the reign of Kanhoji Angre, the Maratha Government signed a treaty of friendship with the Portuguese in 1703.
 As per the treaty, the Portuguese agreed to supply cannon and gunpowder to the Maratha, supplies which they needed as they had only a few cannon foundries producing their own armaments.
 The Marathas signed a treaty with the Siddi as well, thus concentrating all their naval forces to contest Indian waters with the Europeans.
 By the beginning of the 18th century, Kanhoji Angre controlled the entire coastline from Sawantwadi to Mumbai, which is the entire coastline of present-day Maharashtra.
 He built coastal fortifications on almost all creeks, cove, and harbours, such as a fortress or citadel with navigational facilities.
 The main naval bases were at Bankot, Anjanvel, Jaygad, Vijaydurg and Sindhudurg.
 Any ship sailing through Maratha territorial waters was to pay a levy called Chouth, which expressed Angre's dominance.
 To develop a strong navy Angre encouraged shipbuilding.
 Most of the vessels were built with teak grown near Bombay.
 Angre also encouraged cultivation of Teak on the western coast to ensure a supply of timber for the boats. to the Angre forces.
 He built ship building factories at Kolaba fort, Sakharkhadi, Suvarnadurg, and Vijaydurgh.
 The design of these ships and their durability had been of high quality.
 Kanhoji also utilized shipbuilding on modern European or more specifically English designs.

 Between 1717 and 1720, the British East India Company (EIC) made at least two unsuccessful attempts to put an end to Maratha Navy attacks on their ships.
-In response to a EIC merchant ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but were unsuccessful.
+In response to an EIC merchant ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but were unsuccessful.
 In 1720, Angre captured the EIC vessel Charlotte along its owner, a merchant named Curgenven who had been bound for China from Surat.
 Curgenven would be imprisoned for 10 years.